NileNinja/local-tabs/README.md

    - Use "Delete Group" to remove a saved group
    - Use "Open Group" to restore tabs in a new window

-3. **Setting Save Location**
-   - Click the ⚙️ (settings) button
-   - Click "Choose Directory" to select where to save your groups
-   - Selected location will be remembered for future saves

 ### Advanced Features

 1. **Import/Export**
-   - Use "Export" to save all groups to ZIP files
+   - Use "Export" to save all groups to ZIP files in your browser's default download location
    - Use "Import" to restore previously exported groups
    - Groups are exported with timestamps and all metadata preserved

+2. **Language Settings**
+   - Switch between English and Arabic interfaces
+   - Language preference is saved automatically
+   - Access language settings through the ⚙️ settings menu

-2. **Group Management**
+3. **Group Management**
    - Rename groups by clicking the group title
    - Remove individual tabs using the trash icon
    - Groups are automatically sorted by save time